-It’s best when transferring guns into the Gun Trust that the gun owner lists the make, model, and serial number with as much specificity as possible to make sure the right gun it held by and governed by the Gun Trust.
+It’s best when transferring guns into the Gun Trust that the gun owner lists.
+Include the make, model, and serial number with as much specificity as possible.
+This is to make sure the right gun it held by and governed by the Gun Trust.

 In the future, the Settlor/Trustee will purchase new firearms in the name of the Gun Trust directly.

 Gun owners have deep feelings about what their guns mean to them.
-Oftentimes, guns are something owners inherited from their father or mother and carry with them intense sentimental value.
+Oftentimes, owners inherit guns from their father or mother.
+They might carry with them intense sentimental value.
 A gun is truly a family heirloom in millions of households across the country.

-With that said, it’s surprising how many gun owners don’t establish a ‘plan’ for who will inherit their guns…a Gun Trust solves that problem and more.
+With that said, it’s surprising how many gun owners don’t establish a ‘plan’ for who will inherit their guns.
+A Gun Trust solves that problem and more.
 Remember if you don’t have a plan for your assets when you pass away, the government has a plan for you.
-It’s called estate and probate law.
+This plan is estate and probate law.

 EXAMPLE: You plan to give your special rifle to your youngest son and tell him this specifically on your last hunting trip.
 You die unexpectedly, as it typically happens, before the next hunting season, but take comfort up in heaven knowing you will be watching from the pearly gates as he takes that gun out for the first time by himself.
-Oopps!
-You didn’t have a Will, Estate Plan, or Gun Trust to properly indicate this…and guess what?
+Oops!
+You didn’t have a Will, Estate Plan, or Gun Trust to properly indicate this.
+Guess what?
 Your 2nd wife, who you love dearly, inherits all of your assets.
-She now gets to decide who gets your deer rifle.
+She now gets to decide who gets your rifle.
 A Gun Trust solves this problem and more!

-Millions of Americans use the standard Revocable Living Trust for handling their estate upon their passing and they generally do a fantastic job…if they are funded and up to date.
+Millions of Americans use the standard Revocable Living Trust for handling their estate upon their passing.
+They generally do a fantastic job…if you fund them and keep them up to date.
 See “Do I Need A Revocable Living Trust- What You Need to Know”.

 The problem is three-fold:

-- Many people procrastinate their Estate Plan and even though their guns are precious to them because the whole project seems overwhelming they hope a note in a drawer or a sticker on a gun as to who gets it will suffice- it does not.
+- Many people procrastinate their Estate Plan.
+Even though their guns are precious to them.
+This is because the whole project seems overwhelming.
+They hope a note in a drawer or a sticker on a gun as to who gets it will suffice- it does not.

 - Those that have a Revocable Living Trust didn’t include provisions for their guns and now have to consider going back to the ‘drawing board’ and working with the attorney again and consider it expensive and a hassle.